Chicken and waffles are now being sold at KFC

-The extra crispy fried chicken is tossed in with thick Belgian waffles and a side of Mrs. Butterworth syrup.
+The popular combination comprises of extra crispy fried chicken tossed in with thick Belgian waffles and a side of Mrs. Butterworth's syrup.

-The Big Basket Meal is $7.99, which includes two waffles and two syrups with a choice of two-piece white meat, three-piece dark meat or four-piece tenders.
+The Big Basket Meal is $7.99, which includes two waffles and two servings of syrup, with a choice of two-piece white meat, three-piece dark meat or four-piece tenders.

 You can also get it in sandwich form for $5.99 or as part of a combo meal for $7.99, which comes with potato wedges and a soft drink.